'The girls are going to warm up and she's in tears' - FA blasted for making Team GB cuts just before Birmingham-Everton clash | Goal.com

 Birmingham City goalkeeper Hannah Hampton was informed she had been cut from the Team GB Olympic shortlist less than two hours before she faced Everton on Thursday.

-Hampton, shaken by news that came as a surprise, made three errors in net in a 4-0 defeat to the Toffees that kept Birmingham in ninth place and stuck on 11 points in the Women's Super League.
-Head coach Carla Ward blasted the FA for how it treated her 20-year-old player, calling the organisation "thoughtless" for the timing of its roster-trimming, which pared down potential Great Britain participants this summer from 50 to 35.
+Hampton, shaken by the news, made three errors in net in a 4-0 defeat that kept Birmingham in ninth place and stuck on 11 points in the Women's Super League.
+Head coach Carla Ward blasted the FA for how it treated her 20-year-old star, calling the organisation "thoughtless" for the timing of its roster-trimming, which pared down potential Great Britain participants this summer from 50 to 35.

 The FA issued an apology late Thursday night.